 If you’ve been involved in a harassment case, this recent ruling by the Texas Court of Appeals may leave you with questions about how the decision affects your case.
 Rather than make assumptions, your best move is to reach out and contact a criminal defense attorney who deals in sex crimes in Dallas.

 The laws surrounding harassment aren’t black and white.
 Speaking with an experienced criminal defense attorney can assist in clarifying the laws and helping you understand the charges you’re facing.
 When it’s your future online, don’t take chances.
-Reach out and seek legal guidance you need from an experienced sex crime lawyer defense lawyer in Texas.
+Reach out and seek legal guidance you need from a Dallas sexual assault lawyer in Texas.

 Dallas Sex Criminal Defense Lawyers